q2ebanking/pytest-factory/README.md

 the methods in pytest_factory.framework.helpers can make this as easy as defining one function containing one function call!

+## future dev
+### support for other frameworks
+this project is purposefully organized to enable support for other web service frameworks like django or flask. someone familiar with those frameworks will need to write something equivalent to pytest_factory.mock_request though this could be made easier.

+support for non-python frameworks like node or rails is another possibility.

-#### fixture factory parser - TODO - not yet implemented
+### factory parser
-pytest-factory comes with a factory parser with an interface for users to create their own parser adapters. the factory parser can operate in two modes:
+the factory parser loads fixture factories from file and has an interface for plugin developers to create parser adapters. the factory parser can operate in two modes:
 - load the factories as a module so the user can manually create tests by importing and applying them where needed
-- load the factories then produce test cases based on the possible permutations of request and response. see "test parameterization" below for more details. examples of types of adapters:
+- load the factories then produce test cases based on the possible permutations of request and response. see "test parameterization" below for more details.

+examples of types of parser adapters:
 - logging
   - parses requests/responses from logs then create test case that matches the live behavior
-  - TODO maybe add a logging adapter that will format logs to leave breadcrumbs for this parser?
 - WSDL, swagger or similar service interface contracts
   - creates fixture module
   - if interfaces are sufficiently defined can create test suite

-### test parameterization - TODO - not yet implemented
+### test parameterization
 pytest-factory takes a simple, domain model approach to semi-automating test parameterization. new tests are extrapolated from existing test cases by comparing differences in the requests and responses of each service or model.